 2.2.
 Healthy Mind (app)

 Healthy Mind is an Android app that was adapted from the Healthy Paths website and was created using the Life Guide Toolbox software (Hargood et al. 2014).
 Healthy Mind provides the same basic content as Healthy Paths, that is, the same range of ‘tools’ (see Table 1).
-However, the volume and delivery of content provided by the app was adapted in specific ways to better accommodate how individuals were perceived to routinely engage with their mobile phones on a day-to-day basis.
+However, the volume and delivery of content provided by the app was adapted in specific ways to better accommodate how individuals were perceived to routinely use their mobile phones on a day-to-day basis.
 Key differences between the web and app versions of the intervention are described in detail in section 2.3.

 2.3.
 Summary of key differences

 Three design changes were introduced in the app version of the intervention: 1) simplifying the navigation of the app and introducing a tool unlocking feature (see section 2.3.1), 2) simplifying and reducing the content of the app to enable faster access to the core tools (see section 2.3.2), and 3) use of push notifications to suggest specific tools (see section 2.3.3).
-These design changes were intended to encourage repeated engagement given prior qualitative research suggesting that usage of apps can be perceived as a short-term commitment (Dennison et al. 2013).
+These design changes were intended to encourage repeated use given prior qualitative research suggesting that usage of apps can be perceived as a short-term commitment (Dennison et al. 2013).

 2.3.1.
 Navigation

 On first access to the Healthy Paths website users were guided through a series of introductory pages that described the aims, contents and benefits of using Healthy Paths (see Fig. 1).
 Following this introduction, users were invited to explore the tools within the intervention in one of three different ways: 1) free exploration of the tools, 2) tailored tool suggestions based on personal experiences of stress, 3) tailored tool suggestions based on current emotional state.
+For path 3, users were asked to select their current emotional state from a pre-defined list of emotions on each log in.
 On subsequent log-ins, users were free to access the tools through any of these three pathways.
 All tools within the website were available from the outset.

 On first access to the Healthy Mind app users were directed to the home screen immediately after completing registration and baseline measures (see Fig. 2).
 From the home screen users could optionally access an ‘about’ screen that provided details of the aims, contents and benefits of using the app.
 Four starter tools were initially available on the app (see Table 1).
 New tools were unlocked each time users completed and rated a tool until all tools were available.
+Users did not have the option to received tailored tool suggestions based on personal experiences of stress or current emotional state.

 Fig. 1.
 Navigation structure for Healthy Paths (web).